VA loan entitlement can be a tricky subject. Here we breakdown second-tier entitlement and what to expect when reusing your VA loan benefits.

 Do some simple math ($161,800 - 50,000), and buyers in most parts of the country would have about $111,800 leftover in their remaining entitlement.

 Veterans and military members purchasing in more expensive housing markets typically have more VA loan entitlement.
-VA loan limits are linked to the maximum entitlement amount, and this figure currently goes as high as $970,800 in costlier markets.
+VA loan limits are linked to the maximum entitlement amount, which currently goes as high as $970,800 in costlier markets.

 The remaining entitlement amount makes it possible for VA buyers to have more than one VA loan at the same time or purchase after experiencing foreclosure or short sale.